Colloquium on Law and Security

 2 credits

 The Colloquium will explore a broad array of emerging issues in the rapidly changing field of national security.
 Today, unchallenged American hegemony is increasingly a feature of the past.
 U.S. policymakers no longer see transnational terrorism as the central threat to American national security.
 The nature of how we fight as well as how we cooperate across borders is changing.
 The aim of the seminar, therefore, is to define and debate the new, complex and evolving threat environment facing the country in the third decade of the twenty-first century.
-We will look abroad, including at deteriorating relations with an increasingly powerful China and a belligerent Russia, the threat of cyber warfare and “gray zone” tactics, the weakening of America’s traditional alliances and values, and emerging conflicts that threaten international peace and stability.
-And we will also focus on domestic issues within the United States, including strains on our system of democracy, challenges within our national security bureaucracy, white nationalism and systemic racism, and persistent questions around executive powers and the adequacy of Congressional oversight.
+We will look abroad, including at deteriorating relations with an increasingly powerful China and a belligerent Russia, the simultaneous threats and opportunities presented by rapidly evolving technology and cyber landscapes, the state of America’s traditional alliances and values, and emerging conflicts that threaten international peace and stability.
+And we will also focus on domestic issues within the United States, including strains on our system of democracy, challenges within our national security bureaucracy, white nationalism and systemic racism, and persistent questions around executive powers, judicial review, and the adequacy of Congressional oversight.

 Each week we will engage with a presentation by an eminent national security expert—including former government officials, legal academics, international relations experts, journalists, and human rights and civil liberties advocates—as we explore the defining features and dilemmas of today’s national security law and policy.